microsoft/immersive-reader-sdk/js/samples/azure-function-csharp/Readme.md

     ![FuncHost](images/funchost.png)

-5. It will start a local development server on port 7071, try accesing `http://localhost:7071/api/getADTokenNet` in your browser and you will see an AD token render on page.
+5. This will start a local development server on port 7071.
+Browse to `http://localhost:7071/api/GetAzureADToken` and you will see an Azure AD token displayed on the page.

     ![FuncResponse](images/funcresponse.png)